John Julien

 ➡️ JUMP TO SOP EXAMPLES ⬅️

 A standard operating procedure (SOP) is a set of documented instructions that guide employees on how to handle different job situations.
-It is a standard to perform a task.
+It is the defined standard for how to perform a task.

 The purpose of an SOP is to clarify appropriate approaches to your work and maintain consistency throughout a business.